COSC3020/little-o-proof-rmille70/README.md

 $f(n)\in o(g(n)) \implies f(n)\in O(g(n))$

 $\implies$ { $\forall c>0, \forall n\ge n_0 : f(n) < c g(n)$ } $\in$  { $\exists c>0, \forall n\ge n_0 : f(n) < c g(n)$ }

-The only difference between little-oh and big-oh is the " $\forall c$ " in little-oh and the " $\exists c$ " in big-oh with the same condition, we can say for certain that if for any constant $c$ the condition is true, then there must exist a constant $c$ such that the condition is true.
+The only difference between little-oh and big-oh definitions is the "$\forall c$" in little-oh and the "$\exists c$" in big-oh, with both having the same condition.
+Thus we can say for certain that if for all $c$ the condition is true, then there must exist some $c$ such that the condition is true.